CuongMe/comp3012-term-project/README.md

 So you'll need to add at least this route:

-- `POST /posts/vote/:postid/`
+- `POST /posts/vote/:postid/`✅
-  - uses a body field `setvoteto` to set vote to +1, -1, or 0, overriding previous vote
+  - uses a body field `setvoteto` to set vote to +1, -1, or 0, overriding previous vote✅
-  - redirects back to `GET /posts/show/:postid`
+  - redirects back to `GET /posts/show/:postid`✅
 "# comp3012-term-project"